 3. “Elvira,” The Oak Ridge Boys

 The Oak Ridge Boys joined Home Free on both this track and the video, bringing new life to this beloved song, first released in 1966.
 But this wouldn’t be the last time Home Free joined forces with the Oak Ridge Boys.
-The historic quartet recently joined Home Free for their Warmest Winter holiday special.
+The historic quartet also joined Home Free for their Warmest Winter holiday special in 2020.

 2. “The Gambler,” Kenny Rogers

 Home Free also released “The Gambler” while at home because of COVID-19, but that didn’t keep them from putting out a fun video.
 The release of “The Gambler” was especially meaningful, since it came out less than five months after Kenny Rogers passed away.

 1. “Go Rest High on That Mountain,” Vince Gill